-The Izmaylovo market is a place where you will find a huge variety of russian souvenirs.
-From matryoshka dolls, soviet union or fur hats to wooden workcraft, old magazine, books, the Izmaylovo Flea market seems to have everything.
+The Izmaylovo market is a place where you will find a huge variety of Russian souvenirs.
+From matryoshka dolls, soviet union or fur hats to wooden work-craft, old magazine, books, the Izmaylovo Flea market seems to have everything.
 Most of the buildings around the market are made from wood and this I think gives some kind of charming to it.
-Buying here is definitely cheaper than in the city centre so it is worth doing a shopping tour.
+Buying here is definitely cheaper than in the city center so it is worth doing a shopping tour.

 Ostankino TV Tower

 Ostankino Tower is a television and radio tower.
 With 540.1 metres (1,772 ft) it is the tallest standing structure in Europe.
 There is a restaurant, gift shop and an interactive multimedia complex at the top of this giant.
 From here you will have an unforgettable view from the city.

 Located 10 min away from city center by metro, Kolomenskoe Museum-Reserve it’s a place where you can feel the ancient and medieval Moscow.
 Old churches, magnificent gardens, towers and bridges create here a picturesque place the give us an idea about how the tsar lived here.
 This former royal estate was founded in 14th century and since that moment became one of the favorite destinations of the royalty.

 site info: http://mgomz.com/

 Novodevichy convent it’s a fantastic example of orthodox architecture.
 It was built during 16th and 17th to celebrate the recapture of Smolensk from the Lithuanians.
 It lies on the banks of the Moskva River and it is famous because of its cemetery where rest in peace some of the most import characters in Russian history like writers Chekhov, Bulgakov and musicians like Prokofiev and Shostakovich.
 There is also a cathedral called “Our Lady of Smolensk” with beautiful frescoes that is worth to see.